LQscience/GHCNdailyPrecipitation/README.md

-# GHCNdailyPrecipitation
+# GHCNdgp
-Code used to produce the Global Historical Climatology Network Daily Precipitation Dataset, 2020-2024.
+Code used to produce the GHCNdgp: an observation-based daily gridded precipitation dataset for forecast verification